Lia Thomas broke no records at the NCAA championships but left plenty of questions

 In their place along the steel barriers stood a group of six Georgia Tech students, several of whom were from the school’s Pride Alliance.
 They stood behind gay and transgender pride flags and held homemade signs that read “We support trans/queer athletes” and “Trans women belong in women’s sports.”

 The students said nothing as people walked past.
 They stood behind the barriers, clutching their signs and occasionally smiling if someone made eye contact.
-In the distance, birds chirped an early good-night, and a soft breeze whispered through the trees.
+In the distance, birds chirped an early good night, and a soft breeze whispered through the trees.
 Otherwise, there was silence.